 Cuddle therapy is a form of emotional care centered on safe, intentional physical closeness.
 It is not medical treatment, and it is not a sexual or romantic service.

 For many women, this clarity is what creates safety.
-Knowing that nothing is expected allows the mind to settle and the body to relax.
+Knowing that the rules are clear—and that their boundaries will be respected without negotiation—allows the mind to settle and the body to relax.

 In Tokyo’s fast-paced environment, this kind of pause is rare.
-Cuddle therapy offers a moment of rest—without explanation or effort.
+Cuddle therapy offers a moment of rest—without explanation, performance, or effort.

 Why Many Women in Tokyo Feel Touch-Starved